 Military Social Work Master’s Programs Online

 Social workers who work in military settings typically have specialized knowledge about how to help military personnel cope with the emotional and physical challenges of their job, such as injuries, post-traumatic stress disorder, strained family relationships, and difficulty finding employment after they return from service.
-Military social workers often work at the micro level to support and counsel military personnel; however, they can also work at the macro level by advocating for better support systems and assistance programs for active military members, veterans, and their families.
+Military social workers often work at the micro level to support and counsel military personnel; however, they can also work at the macro level by advocating for improved support systems and assistance programs for active-duty members, veterans, and their families.

 Accredited Online MSW Programs with a Concentration in Military Social Work

-University and Program Name | Test Requirement | Study Length |
+| University and Program Name | Test Requirement | Study Length |

 Hawaii Pacific University

-Master of Social Work SPONSORED | No GMAT/GRE Required | 12-36 months |
+Master of Social Work AD | No GMAT/GRE Required | 12-36 months |

-Temple University Master of Social Work (MSW) | No GRE Required | 1.5+ years |
+| Temple University Master of Social Work (MSW) | No GRE Required | 1.5+ years |

-University of Louisville Master of Science in Social Work (MSSW) | No GRE Required | 1+ years |
+| University of Louisville Master of Science in Social Work (MSSW) | No GRE Required | 1+ years |

 Careers in Military Social Work

 Military social workers can support military personnel before their deployment, during their service, and as they transition back to civilian life.
 They can also counsel and support veterans, as well as the spouses and children of military personnel.
-Additionally, social workers in this field can help military personnel and their families navigate the process of applying for financial, health, education, housing, and other benefits.
+Additionally, social workers in this field can help military personnel and their families navigate the application process for financial, health, education, housing, and other benefits.

 The Knowledge and Skills Required to Become a Military Social Worker